labscript-suite/labscript-suite/docs/source/building_docs/docs_writing.rst

 ============

 Documentation for the **labscript-suite** is generally written at two levels: manually created top-level narrative docs and automatically introspected API docstrings.
-These two types of documentation live in different places within the code repository and have different purposes.
+These two types of documentation live in different places within the code repository and have different purposes, as described in the following sections.

+As a general guideline for writing documentation, please ensure no more than one sentence is on a line in the source file.
+This ensures diffs will only highlight the changed senstences of the paragraph, instead of large blocks of text.
+Note that paragraph breaks require a blank line between lines of text.

 Top-Level
 ---------